 Cold fusion is an energy source that could provide clean water to Planet Earth, zero-emission vehicles with unlimited mileage, a solution to the climate crisis and much more.
 It is clean, compact, simple, inexhaustible and . . . physically impossible.
-At least that is what science has considered since 1989.
+At least that is what science has considered since an infamous and rejected scientific claim in 1989.

 But in January 2011 the Italian inventor Andrea Rossi demonstrated a sloppily-wrapped device that boiled water with heat emanating from something that seemed to be cold fusion.